oekrice/outflowpy/log.md

 I'm not sure what happened on Friday, but I think it was mainly getting the tracer integrated and working nicely.
 Alas I got banned from downloading data, but that appears to have subsided now.
 I'll try again but a little less forcefully...

+To get things to compile on Windows, it looks like using python 3.12 might be a good bet.
+Tbd whether this actually works though.